dbs700/dbs700.github.io/content/post/2020-06-10-how-netflix-and-youtube-builts-recommendation-and-personalization-systems-with-machine-learning.md

 ---
 title: How Netflix and YouTube built recommendation and personalization systems with Machine Learning
-authors:
-- Hugo Authors
+author: ''
 date: '2020-06-10'
 slug: how-netflix-and-youtube-builts-recommendation-and-personalization-systems-with-machine-learning
-categories: []
-tags: []
 hero: /images/hero-610.jpg
 excerpt: While analyzing some of YouTube channels, we discovered that suggested videos take 60% of total views, and in this case, it could be useful to know how this type of algorithm works and how we could benefit from it.
 ---

 While analyzing some of YouTube channels, we discovered that suggested videos take 60% of total views, and in this case, it could be useful to know how this type of algorithm works and how we could benefit from it.